QVC Studio Tour

 Shopping as wondrous entertainment is celebrated in West Chester, PA.
 It's the production home of QVC (that cable home shopping channel with better merchandise than the original Home Shopping Club).
 Out in the middle of a large, generic industrial park, the studio building covers an area equal to several football fields.
 As your helpful tour guide will remind you repeatedly, several thousand people are employed underneath QVC's broad, sheltering roof.

 QVC's geographic isolation is a foretaste of its approach to tour-giving.
 There is something creepy about this place.
-Perhaps it's the full-body metal detector you pass through, or the bag search, or the $7.50 QVC charges you to spend an hour basking in its tidy electronic retailing glory (no photos or tape recorders allowed).
+Perhaps it's the full-body metal detector you pass through, or the bag search, or the admission QVC charges you to spend an hour basking in its tidy electronic retailing glory (no photos or tape recorders allowed).
 We know we're in for something special.

-After buying our tickets for the next tour, we're encouraged to spend time in QVC's extensive gift shop, featuring the same merchandise that QVC's hosts are selling back in the studio.
+After buying our tickets for the next guided walking tour, we're encouraged to spend time in QVC's extensive gift shop, featuring the same merchandise that QVC's hosts are selling back in the studio.
 One does get some sense of QVC's scope as one surveys jewelry, kitchen appliances, beach gear, and food, as well as seasonal items such as Grinch cookie jars and endlessly looping jingle bell door chimes.

 The tour begins with some cozy chatter from our guide.
 She quizzes the group on the fundamentals: "What does QVC stand for?"

 "Quality Value Convenience!" barks out a grandmother in a wheelchair.
 An easy one, more a test of zealous response speed than knowledge.
 In the Milestone Room, an intro video presents a slick disco montage of products.
 "QVC is... a way of life... products!
 Cosmetics, collectibles..."
-The up-tempo glamour of the QVC Story is exactly what our tour group expects.
+The up-tempo glamor of the QVC Story is exactly what our tour group expects.
 We realize we are completely surrounded by QVC insiders -- America's hardcore home shopping addicts, temporarily pried loose from their couch purchase perches.
 Their presence here is more portentous than an Elvis impersonator's pilgrimage to Graceland, or a baby angel figurine collector's trek to Precious Moments Chapel.
-Somewhere along the way, we learn QVC's Founding father Joseph Siegel also spawned the Franklin Mint -- another collectible collector's paradise.
+Somewhere along the way, we learn QVC's Founding father Joseph Siegel also spawned the Franklin Mint -- another collectible collector's paradise (closed in 2004).

 The Hall of Records features tastefully lit portraits and artifacts of landmark QVC product introductions, going way back to Craftsmen tools and Windows 95.
 The Scrapbook Gallery is festooned with photographs of every program host -- unknown to all but those who watch QVC and regard them as superstars AND intimate friends.
-The walls also display the march of real celebrities who stop by to hawk their latest products; Susanne Somers, Kenny Rogers, Quincy Jones, Joan Rivers, Peter Max.
+The walls also display the march of real celebrities who have stopped by to hawk their latest products; Susanne Somers, Kenny Rogers, Quincy Jones, Joan Rivers, Peter Max.

 A display of items in cases inculcates the group into proper respect for QVC as an entity worthy of history.
 The first phone on which the first order was received at QVC is enshrined, as well as other artifacts of similar import, one of which, a sign says, is on loan to the Museum of Consumption.
 We're shown a snippet of video from the first QVC broadcast, ever -- a 1986 demonstration of a hand vacuum sucking carpet greeblies in a cheesy early set.
 We can't help but be impressed at how glamorous electronic retailing has become.